W. E. B. Du Bois: Booker T. Washington and the Atlanta Compromise

 In the first decade of the new century, Du Bois emerged as a spokesperson for his race, second only to Booker T. Washington.
-Washington was the director of the Tuskegee Institute in Alabama, and wielded tremendous influence within the African-American and white communities.
+Washington was the director of the Tuskegee Institute in Alabama and wielded tremendous influence within the African-American and white communities.
 Washington was the architect of the Atlanta Compromise, an unwritten deal that he had struck in 1895 with Southern white leaders who dominated state governments after Reconstruction.
 Essentially the agreement provided that Southern blacks, who overwhelmingly lived in rural communities, would submit to the current discrimination, segregation, disenfranchisement, and non-unionized employment; that Southern whites would permit blacks to receive a basic education, some economic opportunities, and justice within the legal system; and that Northern whites would invest in Southern enterprises and fund black educational charities.

-Despite initially sending congratulations to Washington for his Atlanta Exposition Speech, Du Bois later came to oppose Washington's plan, along with many other African Americans, including Archibald H. Grimke, Kelly Miller, James Weldon Johnson, and Paul Laurence Dunbar – representatives of the class of educated blacks that Du Bois would later call the "talented tenth".
+Despite sending congratulations to Washington for his Atlanta Exposition Speech, Du Bois later came to oppose Washington's plan, along with many other African Americans, including Archibald H. Grimke, Kelly Miller, James Weldon Johnson, and Paul Laurence Dunbar – representatives of the class of educated blacks that Du Bois later called the "talented tenth".
 Du Bois felt that African Americans should fight for equal rights and higher opportunities, rather than passively submit to the segregation and discrimination of Washington's Atlanta Compromise.

 Du Bois was inspired to greater activism by the lynching of Sam Hose, which occurred near Atlanta in 1899.
 Hose was tortured, burned, and hanged by a mob of two thousand whites.
 When walking through Atlanta to discuss the lynching with newspaper editor Joel Chandler Harris, Du Bois encountered Hose's burned knuckles in a storefront display.
 The episode stunned Du Bois, and he resolved that "one could not be a calm, cool, and detached scientist while Negroes were lynched, murdered, and starved".
 Du Bois realized that "the cure wasn't simply telling people the truth, it was inducing them to act on the truth".